Nothing Important Happens In The Office

 To support AMP Fitness (and get your sweat on) you can book a class at their website!

 Tubby’s Taste - Chicago, IL

 Customer Success Manager Samantha Graf tagged along with Tubby’s Taste owner Danielle Tubbs.
 Tubby’s Taste is a vegan cookie company inspired by the flavors Danielle learned from the “Jamaican cake ladies” in her family who taught her to bake.
-Also, Tubby’s Taste was the first Honeycomb campaign in Chicago!
+Also, Tubby’s Taste was the first Honeycomb investment offering in Chicago!

 “Even on a Friday, the market was crazy busy!
 It was just me and Danielle manning her table, and there is no way she could have managed it all on her own without a helper.
 Danielle typically asks her friends to help her during these kinds of events,” says Samantha.